-Nova Scotia Provincial Housing Agency (NSPHA) is responsible for maintaining, managing and operating safe and deeply affordable housing for Nova Scotians.
+Nova Scotia Provincial Housing Agency (NSPHA) is responsible for maintaining, managing and operating safe and deeply managing and operating safe and deeply affordable housing for Nova Scotians.

 We are a team of more than 500 dedicated employees committed to providing exceptional client service and property management and working with our partners to make a positive difference in our client's lives.